Home » Blog » Blog » Customer Service » Is Customer Service A Battle? Apparently

 • Getting my way for a discount because I think I deserve it.

-• Giving me a gift with purchase after I am rung up, and not telling me prior.
+• Giving me a gift with the purchase after I am rung up, and not telling me prior.

 • Asking if I have a coupon at the register.
 Especially when I don’t.

-• Treating me like cattle, as an imposition or something to have to “deal with.”
-That shows by your face, your tone, your words – or lack thereof.
+• Treating me like cattle, as an imposition or something to have to "deal with."
+That shows by your face, your tone, and your words - or lack thereof.

 Great customer service is: